Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 [01:00:00]: Please create a new, private git repository to store the certificates and profiles there[01:00:00]: URL of the Git Repo: <YOUR_CERTIFICATES_REPO_URL>
 ```

-> Now you have inside fastlane folder a file named **_Matchfile_** and `_git_url_`should be set to the https URL of the certificates repository.
-Optionally, you can also use SSH, but it requires a different steps to run.
+> Now you have inside Fastlane folder a file named **_Matchfile_** and `_git_url_`should be set to the HTTPS URL of the certificates repository.
+Optionally, you can also use SSH, but it requires a different step to run.

 ```
 # ios/Matchfilegit_url("https://github.com/gitusername/certificates")storage_mode("git")type("appstore")